JenyaGL/API-DBT-BQ-LOOKER_End-to-End_ELT/README.md

 Building this pipeline from scratch was a rigorous exercise in Data Engineering best practices.
 Key challenges and learnings included:

+* **Evolving the Pipeline Architecture:**
-Evolving the Pipeline Architecture: Transitioned from a manual CSV extraction process to a fully automated API Python script, implementing an append-only architecture with audit trails (_loaded_at) and SQL-based deduplication logic to ensure data integrity.
+Transitioned from a manual CSV extraction process to a fully automated API Python script, implementing an append-only architecture with audit trails (`_loaded_at`) and SQL-based deduplication logic to ensure data integrity.

-Navigating Git & Version Control: Successfully resolved complex Git merge conflicts (reconciling divergent branches between local and remote environments) and configured upstream tracking to push the repository to GitHub.
+* **Navigating Git & Version Control:**
+Successfully resolved complex Git merge conflicts (reconciling divergent branches between local and remote environments) and configured upstream tracking to push the repository to GitHub.

-dbt Configuration & Security: Managed Google Cloud Service Account credentials securely, troubleshooting absolute vs. relative paths in the profiles.yml file to successfully link dbt to BigQuery.
+* **dbt Configuration & Security:** Managed Google Cloud Service Account credentials securely, troubleshooting absolute vs. relative paths in the `profiles.yml` file to successfully link dbt to BigQuery.

-Strict SQL Typing in BigQuery: Debugged strict boolean evaluation errors in BigQuery, learning that BigQuery requires explicit logical comparisons (e.g., type_of_violence = 1) rather than treating integers or strings as booleans in IF and CASE statements.
+* **Strict SQL Typing in BigQuery:** Debugged strict boolean evaluation errors in BigQuery, learning that BigQuery requires explicit logical comparisons (e.g., `type_of_violence = 1`) rather than treating integers or strings as booleans in IF and CASE statements.

-Cost Optimization & Data Contracts: Refactored dbt inference models to completely remove SELECT * statements.
+* **Cost Optimization & Data Contracts:** Refactored dbt inference models to completely remove `SELECT *` statements.
 Explicitly defining columns established a strict data contract and significantly reduced BigQuery scanning costs via columnar storage optimization.

-Machine Learning Nuances: Engineered solutions for mathematical overflow (converting decimal probabilities correctly)
+* **Machine Learning Nuances:** Engineered solutions for mathematical overflow (converting decimal probabilities correctly).
+We also solved an ML Bias glitch where stable nations like Australia were falsely flagged as high risk.
+By engineering GDP features (`fatalities_per_100k`), the model mathematically learned the difference between isolated events in a massive nation versus systemic collapse.